-- 1) An application for a development permit shall include a Mineral Working Development Plan satisfactory to the Council for the proposed Mining use, which shall include a site plan showing the location of physical site features and extraction and processing features required by the Council including but not limited to: - a. boundaries of the parcel to be mined; - b. extent of site area(s) to be mined; - c. buildings and structures on the site; - d. roads, parking and loading areas and entrance and exit to the site; - e. fences, berms and landscaping provided for screening; - f. waterbodies and channels to be removed, shifted and created; - g. location and expected maximum height of stockpiles of mined ores, sand and gravel; - h. location of major machinery and conveyors for receiving and processing raw ores including machinery for sifting, washing and grading ores, and the manufacturing of concrete and stone products; - i. the probable location of storage piles of topsoil and overburden removed from earlier phases of mined areas and temporarily being stored for replacement under the Reclamation plan; and - j. intended phases of mining operations to be carried out over all portions of the site. - 2) An application for a development permit shall include a Mining Reclamation Plan satisfactory to Council for the proposed mineral working use which shall explain, illustrate and show to the satisfaction of Council a plan for restoration of the site which includes final ground contours, slopes, depth of topsoil, and vegetation and a phasing plan, if necessary, in the form of a grading and landscape plan or plans. - 3) Where the municipal authority is satisfied that the mineral working shall not adversely affect the specified adjacent use or natural feature, mineral working may be permitted closer than the minimum separation distance or buffer specified.
-By allowing the municipality to waive pre-set separation distances where it is satisfied there shall be no adverse effect provides for greater flexibility in selecting sites where mineral workings may be permitted. - 4) Where a minimum required distance was originally observed when choosing the location of a mineral working, the mineral working shall not be discontinued or impeded where the buffer is reduced to less than the required distance due to encroachment of development or zoning boundaries towards the mineral working use.
+- 1) An application for a development permit shall include a Mineral Working Development Plan satisfactory to the Council for the proposed Mining use, which shall include a site plan showing the location of physical site features and extraction and processing features required by the Council including but not limited to: - a. boundaries of the parcel to be mined; - b. extent of site area(s) to be mined; - c. buildings and structures on the site; - d. roads, parking and loading areas and entrance and exit to the site; - e. fences, berms and landscaping provided for screening; - f. waterbodies and channels to be removed, shifted and created; - g. location and expected maximum height of stockpiles of mined ores, sand and gravel; - h. location of major machinery and conveyors for receiving and processing raw ores including machinery for sifting, washing and grading ores, and the manufacturing of concrete and stone products; - i. the probable location of storage piles of topsoil and overburden removed from earlier phases of mined areas and temporarily being stored for replacement under the Reclamation plan; and - j. intended phases of mining operations to be carried out over all portions of the site. - 2) An application for a development permit shall include a Mining Reclamation Plan satisfactory to Council for the proposed mineral working use which shall explain, illustrate and show to the satisfaction of Council a plan for restoration of the site which includes final ground contours, slopes, depth of topsoil, and vegetation and a phasing plan, if necessary, in the form of a grading and landscape plan or plans.

-4.4.15 Natural Resource-Related Uses
+5.4.15 Natural Resource-Related Uses

-Definition: Natural resource-related uses means the use of land or buildings for any commercial or industrial development directly associated with, or requiring proximity to, farm operation, fisheries, forestry or mineral working industries; for example, processing of meat, fish and poultry products, feed mills, sawmills, planning mills, single mill products industries, asphalt plant, gravel crushing operation sand may include, but not limited to, such uses as animal husbandry services, produce or grain storage/processing facilities, farm machinery sales and service outlets, feed and seed warehouse and associated retail outlets, including a nursery or garden centre.
+Definition: Natural resource-related uses means the use of land or buildings for any commercial or industrial development directly associated with, or requiring proximity to, farm operation, fisheries, forestry or mineral working industries; for example, processing of meat, fish and poultry products, feed mills, sawmills, planning mills, single mill products industries, asphalt plant, gravel crushing operation sand may include, but not limited to, such uses as animal husbandry services, produce or grain storage/processing facilities, farm machinery sales and service outlets, feed and seed warehouse and associated retail outlets, including a nursery or garden centre, and for forestry, mineral working and fishing industries this could include a laydown area for gear and equipment.

+Condition:

-Condition: (1) Must meet Use Zone Site Development Standards and conditions;
+- 1) Shall meet Use Zone Site Development Standards and conditions;

-4.4.16 Salvage/Scrap Yard
+5.4.16 Salvage/Scrap Yard